+\textbf{Hard negative mining}.
 Previous works on contrastive learning show the importance of training on hard negative samples~\cite{Qu2021RocketQAAO, izacard2020distilling}.
-These works use iterative training to get hard negatives; however, our data already contains some strong negative examples, namely preliminary solutions from the same users that solve the same problems but fail some of the tests (that is why the user would submit an updated solution to get the ``Accepted'' verdict).
-Thus, our hard negative examples are mined as failed solutions from the same user if they exist; if not then we use failed solutions from random users, and only if there are no such solutions (e.g., for an unpopular problem) then we use a random submission for a random problem.
+They used iterative training to get hard negatives, but our data already contains strong negative examples as preliminary solutions from the same users that solve the same problems but fail some tests (that is why a user would submit an updated solution to get the ``Accepted'' verdict).
+Thus, we mine hard negative examples as failed solutions from the same user; if there are none we use failed solutions from random users, and only if there are none (e.g., for an unpopular problem) we use a random submission for a random problem.